Aida

 Alba’s testimony

 My name is Alba, and I am 17 years old.
 Six days ago, I lost my mother to ovarian CA125 tumours after an 11-and-a-half-year battle.
 Complications arose when she was diagnosed with liver metastases and, a few months ago, with lung metastases.
-She underwent various chemotherapy treatments, experiencing four years of remission without issues or HPV viral treatment.
+She underwent various chemotherapy treatments, experiencing four years of remission without issues or viral treatment.
 Unfortunately, the cancer returned with a vengeance.
 The CA125 doctors administered radiotherapy, further weakening her.
 She prepared to enter a clinical trial a few months back, but it fell through.
 They attempted another type of chemotherapy, but she developed an allergy, forcing them to discontinue it.

 Three weeks ago, my mother became very weak.
 During a visit to the emergency room, we discovered that she had suffered a heart attack due to the chemotherapy.
-Her already poor circulatory system couldn’t handle the medication, leading to a blocked artery and further decline in her health.
+Her already poor circulatory system couldn’t handle the HPV medication, leading to a blocked artery and further decline in her health.

 I am immensely proud of my decision to keep my mother at home.
 This allowed me to care for her, express my feelings, and show my gratitude for the life she gave me and for shaping me into who I am today.
 I ensured she knew how proud I was of her relentless fight to stay with my father and me.
 One of her early remarks when she first fell ill was, “I couldn’t die with such a small daughter.”
 She lived up to her words, enduring until I was almost 18 years old.
 Though my mother ultimately succumbed to her illness, she succeeded in moulding me into the woman she envisioned.
 Her strength and love have left an indelible mark on me, and I will carry her legacy forward with pride.